Kuuuube/osu_skills_rs/readme.md

     `1`: Classic alg accurate to <0.01% of the original osu!Skills calculator.

     The osu!Skills website cannot be matched to as the calculation code is not public.

+- **Mod Int:**

+    To get the desired mod int, add up the values for the mods you want to use.
+The following mods are supported:

+    `2`: EZ,

+    `8`: HD,

+    `16`: HR,

+    `64`: DT,

+    `256`: HT

 Methods to process large amounts of maps will be added soon.